CarlChaappletree/jublet_shopify_sale_app/README.md

 5. Testing

 - Some testing rely on shopify server to generate API calls so <SHOPIFY_TEST_TOKEN> must be the same as your current dev shop token

+- VCR

+  - Debug note
+    a.
+Does not keep c.allow_http_connections_when_no_cassette = false.
+It means if there are no cassette, it calls http request without mock data.
+The best way is that we mock every single http request.
+    b.
+Better not use c.ignore_request { url } because we should mock every single request to make all data consistent.
+    c.
+A debug example